rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part05/README.md

 In this set of examples, the two path values are absolute, and the `relativize()` method constructs the relative path between the two absolute path values within the file system.
 Note that the file system is not accessed to perform this comparison.
 For example, the root path element `E:` may not exist in the file system, yet the code would execute without issue since Java is referencing the path elements and not the actual file values.

+A relative path CANNOT be constructed if only one of the paths includes a root element.
+If both paths include a root element, the capability to construct a relative path is system dependent.

 #### Compatible `Path` Types for `relativize()`

 The `relativize()` method requires that both paths be absolute or both relative, and it will throw an `IllegalArgumentException` if a relative path value is mixed with an absolute path value.
 For example, the following would throw an exception at runtime: